digigaia/kudu/README.md

 - use https://docs.rs/bytes/latest/bytes/buf/trait.BufMut.html instead of ByteStream

-- rename AntelopeType to AntelopeValue, use variant names as AntelopeType, and rewrite method that take a typename as str to method taking the typename as AntelopeType

 - clean abiencoder.rs

 - investigate whether color_eyre::Result is the right result type for the library.
 Maybe we should use std::Result and reserve the usage of color_eyre::Result for the unittests?